Skip to main content

 Acknowledging the existential threat posed by climate change, we advocate for joint efforts to mitigate greenhouse gas emissions, preserve biodiversity, and combat pollution in the Arctic region.

-We urge Arctic governments to embrace renewable energy solutions, implement stringent waste management policies, promote circular economy and sustainable practices that minimize ecological footprint.
+We urge Arctic governments to embrace renewable energy solutions, develop zero emission off grid communities in the Arctic and implement stringent waste management policies such as transportation of waste from Arctic communities and tourism facilities, and to promote circular economies and sustainable practices that minimize ecological footprint.

-We further urge the Arctic governments to increase joint efforts to minimize marine plastic pollution and call upon non-Arctic states to intensify their effort to minimize marine littering which by forces of nature ends up having severe negative impacts on the ecosystems and wildlife of the Arctic region.
+We further urge the Arctic governments to strengthen joint efforts to minimize marine plastic pollution and call upon non-Arctic states to intensify their effort to minimize marine littering which by wind and ocean currents ends up having severe negative impacts on the ecosystems and wildlife of the Arctic region.

-Indigenous voices must be amplified in decision-making processes, empowering local communities to lead initiatives for environmental conservation.
+Indigenous voices must be included in decision-making processes, empowering local communities to lead initiatives for environmental conservation.

 Business and employment